puppetlabs/bolt/documentation/inventory_files.md

 The top level of an inventory file acts as the implicit `all` group and has similar fields as a `groups` object.

-The following fields are available at the top level of a version 2 inventory
+The following fields are available at the top level of an inventory file:
-file:

 | Key | Description | Type |
 | --- | ----------- | ---- |